Ontotext-AD/graphdb-helm/README.md

 ## WARNING

 This is a basic experimental Helm chart for GraphDB.
 We're working on some features that are missing at the moment such as:
-- Deploying with security
-- Provisioning of users and roles
-- Provisioning of multiple repositories
-- Better scheduling features for high availability such as pod affinity, taints, tolerations, topology spread constraints

 - Autoscaling

 ## Install